-For claim forms, please call Accolade Customer Service or visit member.accolade.com or blueshieldca.com.
+For claim forms, please call Customer Service or visit blueshieldca.com.
 Please submit your claim form and medical records within one year of the service date.
 Claims submitted more than one year after the service date will be denied.

 See the Out-of-Area services section in the Other important information about your plan section for more information on claims outside of California.